kamaral75/ruby-postgresql/README.md

 docker-compose down
 ```

-## Login to a container
+## Login to an existing container
 ```
-docker run -it ruby-postgresql_web bash
+docker exec -it ruby-postgresql_web bash
 ```

 ## Create a new data model